bovee/entab/README.md

 There are bindings for two languages, Python and JavaScript, that support reading data streams and converting them into a series of records.

+The Javascript library can be installed with `npm install entab` and the Python library can be installed with `pip install entab`.